EnterpriseDB/tpa/CustomCloud/clusters/test/tpa/README.md

    This playbook provisions t2.small AWS instances and also provisions extra volumes.
 So, after carrying out your testing, please ensure that the instances are terminated if they are not needed further.
-Right now the additional volumes also need to be deleted manually from the AWS console.
 Here's the step to do the deprovisioning:

    ```
    (ansible-python) nikhils@ubuntu-xenial:~/2ndQ$cd TPA/CustomCloud

-   utils/ansible-playbook -i clusters/test/tpa/inventory platforms/aws/deprovision.yml -e cluster=./clusters/test/tpa -vvvv
+   utils/deprovision test/tpa -vvvv
    ```

 Please reach out to Nikhils, AMS, Haroon, The TPA team for any further queries/concerns/feedback.